To determine whether you have pathogenic bacteria in your gastrointestinal tract.

 The bacteria in the stool are representative of the bacteria that are present in the gastrointestinal tract and it is a far from sterile environment.
 Bacteria and fungi called “normal flora” inhabit the gastrointestinal tract.
 They play an important role in the digestion of food and they form a protective barrier against the growth of other pathogenic bacteria.
 Normal flora are usually in balance but sometimes one, such as Clostridium difficile, will become pathogenic by overgrowing.
 This upsets the balance of the normal flora and may lead to the production of toxins that can irritate and damage the intestinal tract.
 Bacterial overgrowth is usually a side effect of the administration of broad-spectrum antibiotics (which depresses the growth of the other normal flora) but it may also be seen in patients who are immunocompromised.

 Other pathogenic bacteria are usually brought into the body when someone eats food or drinks water that has been contaminated.
-This may include raw or undercooked eggs, poultry or beef, unpasteurized milk, and contaminated water from lakes, streams, and (occasionally) from community water supplies.
-Those that travel outside the U.S., especially to developing nations, may face a greater risk of being exposed to a pathogenic bacteria.
+This may include raw or undercooked eggs, poultry or beef, unpasteurised milk, and contaminated water from lakes, streams, and (occasionally) from community water supplies.
+Those that travel outside the U.K., especially to developing nations, may face a greater risk of being exposed to pathogenic bacteria.
 Some of these bacteria may be “true pathogens” while others are strains of gastrointestinal bacteria that are normal flora for the locals, but cause gastrointestinal distress to the tourist.
-Visitors may become infected by eating or drinking anything that has been contaminated with the bacteria (things as simple as tap water, ice cubes in a drink, a fresh salad, or food from a vendor’s stall).
+Visitors may become infected by eating or drinking anything that has been contaminated with the bacteria (things as simple as tap water, ice cubes in a drink, a fresh salad etc).

-The most common symptoms of a pathogenic bacterial infection are prolonged diarrhoea, bloody diarrhoea, mucous in stool, abdominal pain, and nausea.
+The most common symptoms of a pathogenic bacterial infection are prolonged, bloody diarrhoea, mucous in stool, abdominal pain, and nausea.
+This is usually a self-limiting illness and doesn’t require antibiotics.
 If diarrhoea lasts more than a few days, it may lead to dehydration and electrolyte imbalance - dangerous conditions in children and the elderly.
 Dehydration can cause symptoms such as: thirst, dry skin, fatigue, light-headedness, and fever.
 Severely affected patients may require hospitalization to replace lost fluids and replace lost electrolytes.
 A serious complication that may occasionally arise is haemolytic uraemic syndrome.
 It is most frequently seen in children infected with Eschericia coli 0157:H7 and may lead to the destruction of red blood cells and to kidney failure.

 The most common pathogenic bacteria and their most frequently encountered sources include: